marifribeiro/cs50-8-finance/README.md

 This application was the 8th week's exercise of Harvard's CS50 - Introduction to Computer Science online course.
 You can learn more about CS50 at [Harvard's CS50](https://online-learning.harvard.edu/course/cs50-introduction-computer-science).

-The exercise proposes that we:
+The exercise proposes the following:
 * Implemented a web application that enables the user can "buy" and "sell" stocks, following the criteria below:
 * Complete the implementation of **register** in such a way that it allows a user to register for an account via a form.
 * Complete the implementation of **quote** in such a way that it allows a user to look up a stock’s current price.